openstack/bifrost/doc/source/user/architecture.rst

 Bifrost Architecture
 ====================

-This document describes what and how Bifrost installs in the default set up (e.g. one created by ``./bifrost-cli install``).
+This document describes what and how Bifrost installs in the default setup (e.g. one created by ``./bifrost-cli install``).

 Components